markhoney/mark.honeychurch.org/docs/blog/life/games/index.md

 A clever game with cool narration and some clever manipulation of the game world to create enjoyable conundrums.

 ### [Limbo](https://store.steampowered.com/app/48000/LIMBO/)

+This is a relatively short game, but with decent puzzles and a simple but effective look and feel.
 ### [Superliminal](https://store.steampowered.com/app/1049410/Superliminal/)

 There are moments in this game that left me audibly chuckling to myself because of how weird and wonderful the solutions to puzzles were.
 I was half expecting this game to be a one-trick pony, but the creators came up with enough tricks to make this an enjoyable play.